-Vintage jewellery styles in modern jewellery are very popular right now.
-For instance, contemporary engagement rings are often designed with influences from a particular era, such as Art Deco, Victorian or Belle Epoque.
+Vintage jewellery styles in modern jewellery are popular.
+For instance, contemporary rings are often designed with influences from a particular era.
+Like Art Deco, Victorian or Belle Epoque.
 But what do these names mean?
-How do you tell design influences apart?
-In this blog post we’ll take a look at some of the most popular vintage jewellery characteristics – and how you can incorporate them into your style today.
+Below, learn about the 7 most beautiful and important vintage jewellery styles in history.

 The Byzantine period was heavy with bling.
 It lasted from about year 300-1400 AD.
 The name comes from the Byzantine Empire, which followed the Roman Empire.

 The jewellery throughout this period was lavishly decorated and ornate, and one of the characteristic design features were thick, woven chains that resembled rope.

 Rings were usually made of gold and decorated with intricate engravings, relief work or multiple gems.

 2. Romanesque Inspired Vintage Style Jewellery